High fidelity: Modern equipment

-Some modern hi-fi equipment can be digitally connected using fiber optic TOSLINK cables, USB ports (including one to play digital audio files), or Wi-Fi support.
+Some modern hi-fi equipment can be digitally connected using TOSLINK or S/PDIF cables, USB ports (including one to play digital audio files, or act as a sound card), HDMI, Bluetooth or Wi-Fi support.

 Another modern component is the music server consisting of one or more computer hard drives that hold music in the form of computer files.
-When the music is stored in an audio file format that is lossless such as FLAC, Monkey's Audio or WMA Lossless, the computer playback of recorded audio can serve as an audiophile-quality source for a hi-fi system.
+When the music is stored in an audio file format that is lossless, such as FLAC, Monkey's Audio or WMA Lossless, the computer playback of recorded audio can serve as an audiophile-quality source for a hi-fi system.
 There is now a push from certain streaming services to offer hi-fi services.

 Streaming services typically have a modified dynamic range and possibly bit rates lower than audiophile standards.
 Tidal and others have launched a hi-fi tier that includes access to FLAC and Master Quality Authenticated studio masters for many tracks through the desktop version of the player.
 This integration is also available for high-end audio systems.